raivydassimenas/cs50web-capstone/README.md

 ## Installation instructions

 The prerequisites for running it are Python 3.12, Pip 24.0, Node 22.0, NPM 10.5, and SQLite 3.43.
-Clone the repository locally.
-In the calendarapp directory create migrations folder with an empty __init__.py  file in it.
-Do the same in cs50web_capstone directory.
-In the project directory, create a virtual Python environment: `python -m venv venv`.
-Activate it: `source venv/bin/activate`.
-Install Python packages with `pip install -r requirements.txt`.
-Then install Node packages with `npm install`.
-Depending on your system, you might need to use python3 and pip3 instead.
-Then you have to create the database with `python manage.py makemigrations` and `python manage.py migrate`.
-Use `npm run dev` to run the Node.js dev server and `python manage.py runserver` to run the Django server.
+- Clone the repository locally
+- In the calendarapp directory create migrations folder with an empty __init__.py  file in it.
+Do the same in cs50web_capstone directory
+- In the project directory, create a virtual Python environment: `python -m venv venv`
+- Activate it: `source venv/bin/activate`
+- Install Python packages with `pip install -r requirements.txt`
+- Install Node packages with `npm install`.
+Depending on your system, you might need to use python3 and pip3 instead
+- Create the database with `python manage.py makemigrations` and `python manage.py migrate`
+- Use `npm run dev` to run the Node.js dev server and `python manage.py runserver` to run the Django server

 ## Usage